Sydney, Australia's largest city, in two-week hard COVID-19 lockdown

 Australia has been more successful in managing the pandemic than many other advanced economies through swift border closures, social distancing rules and high compliance, reporting just over 30,400 cases and 910 COVID-19 deaths.

+Rugby Australia was searching for alternatives sites for Australia’s series-opening test against France, which was to have been played at the Sydney Cricket Ground on July 7.

-Saturday’s lockdown in New South Wales will also include the regions of Blue Mountains, Central Coast and Wollongong, which surround Sydney.
+Saturday’s lockdown in New South Wales will also include the regions of Blue Mountains, Central Coast and Wollongong, which surround Sydney, a city of 5 million people.
 Under the rules in place through July 9, people can leave home for essential work, medical care, education or shopping.
 The rest of the state will have limits on public gatherings and masks will be obligatory indoors.
 “There was no point doing it for three days or five days because it wouldn’t have done the job,” Berejiklian told a news briefing.

+Her conservative state government was reluctant to impose the lockdown, but a growing number of health experts called for it, as Australia struggled with its vaccination rollout.

+Michael Kidd, Australia’s deputy chief medical officer, said 28% of people aged 16 or older have received their first COVID-19 vaccine shot.
+Of the 7.2 million administered doses, 5.8 million were first doses.

 Reporting by Lidia Kelly; Editing by William Mallard